gvsurenderreddy/backend-for-react-relay-redux-example/README.md

 If you do not have anything installed on your host but Vagrant, then due to server provisioning, the ONLY requirement to run this project is Vagrant and running the following command:
  - `vagrant up`

+It might take some time for running the project at first as all dependencies have to be downloaded, however using Vagrant makes the project executable in Windows, Linux, OSX...
+(Docker is out-of-the-box only available for some Linux instances).

 You can add your own data in wp-admin panel or use the exemplary dataset from `mysql` folder:
  - `vagrant ssh`
  - `cd /vagrant/mysql && bash -x load_db.sh`